Group photo of MechSyn employees and founders.

 Who are we?

 MechSyn is born out of the innovative environment of the Max-Planck-Institut für Kohlenforschung.
 Inspired by the groundbreaking work of Ferdi Schüth’s group, Dr. Özgül Agbaba envisioned a path to commercialize cutting-edge research.
 With the mentorship of Prof. Schüth, this vision has evolved into MechSyn, a company dedicated to pushing the boundaries of material synthesis via mechanochemistry.
+As a diverse team of experienced international scientists and engineers, we combine expertise in chemistry, chemical engineering, materials science, and industrial business.
 Supported by the prestigious EXIST-Forschungstransfer funding, with a grant of €1.26 million over two years, MechSyn is ready to bring scientific advancements from the lab to the world.

 What can we do?

-Our mission is to address the challenges of material synthesis in commercial applications, particularly by eliminating the use of solvents and high-temperature, high-pressure procedures.
-We focus on manufacturing high-performance materials for catalysts, catalyst supports, and conductive materials, for various critical applications.
-Additionally, MechSyn aims to help companies achieve their net zero CO2 emission targets by offering alternative synthesis methods.
+Our mission is to address the challenges of material synthesis in commercial applications, particularly by eliminating the use of solvents and high-temperature, high-pressure procedures while reducing CO₂ emissions.
+Our focus is on manufacturing high-performance materials for catalysts, catalyst supports and conductive materials for critical applications in various sectors, including the chemical industry, electronics, e-mobility and the energy sector.

 What is Mechanochemistry?